-If we are unable to successfully maintain a relevant omni-channel experience for our customers, we may not be able to compete effectively and our sales and profitability may be adversely affected.
+If we are unable to identify and capitalize on retail trends or provide an omni-channel experience for our customers that is comparable to our competitors, we may not be able to compete effectively, and our sales and profitability may be adversely affected.

-We expect competition in the e-commerce market to intensify in the future as the Internet continues to facilitate competitive entry into the market and comparison shopping by consumers.
+Competition in the e-commerce market continues to intensify as the Internet continues to facilitate competitive entry into the market and comparison shopping by consumers.
 As a result, a growing portion of total consumer expenditures with retailers is occurring through digital platforms rather than traditional retail stores as consumers increasingly embrace shopping online and through mobile commerce applications.
-Our future success could be adversely affected if we are unable to identify and capitalize on retail trends, including technology, e-commerce and other process efficiencies to gain market share and better service our customers.
+Our future success could be materially and adversely affected if we are unable to identify and capitalize on retail trends, including technology, e-commerce and other process efficiencies, to gain market share and better service our customers, or if we are unable to provide an omni-channel experience for our customers that is comparable to our competitors.

 In Fiscal 2018, we successfully launched our omni-channel platform, which integrated digital commerce with our stores to provide a seamless experience for our customers.
-In addition, we are developing a mobile app, which will complement our e-commerce site and provide our customers with customized advanced features.
-We began the development of the mobile app in Fiscal 2018 and expect to implement the rollout of the mobile app in the first half of Fiscal 2019.
-We cannot give any assurances that our omni-channel platform or our mobile app, when implemented, will perform in a manner that will give us the ability to attract and retain customers, increase sales and successfully compete with other online retailers.
-If we do not successfully maintain a relevant omni-channel experience or successfully implement the mobile app for our customers or attract online buyers through our omni-channel and mobile app, our sales and profitability could be adversely affected.
+In Fiscal 2019, we launched our new mobile app, Buy Online Pickup in Store (BOPIS) and Reserve Online Pickup in Store (ROPIS) which complements our e-commerce site and provides our customers with customized advanced features and shopping experiences.
+We cannot give any assurances that our omni-channel platform, including our mobile app, BOPIS and ROPIS, will perform in a manner that will give us the ability to attract and retain customers, increase sales and successfully compete with other online retailers.
+If we do not successfully provide a relevant and up-to-date digital experience or cannot attract online buyers through our omni-channel platform, our sales and profitability could be adversely affected.

 We are increasing the use of social media as a means of interacting and enhancing the shopping experiences of our customers.
-If we are unable to attract and retain team members or contract third parties with the specialized skills to support our omni-channel platform, or are unable to implement improvements to our customer-facing technology in a timely manner, our ability to compete and our results of operations could be adversely affected.
-In addition, if our website and our other customer-facing technology systems do not function as designed, the customer experience could be negatively affected, resulting in a loss of customer confidence and satisfaction, as well as lost sales, which could adversely affect our reputation and results of operations.
+If we are unable to attract and retain team members or contract third parties with the specialized skills to support our omni-channel platform or are unable to implement improvements to our customer-facing technology in a timely manner, our ability to compete and our results of operations could be adversely affected.
+In addition, if our websites and our other customer-facing technology systems do not function as designed, the customer experience could be negatively affected, resulting in a loss of customer confidence and satisfaction, as well as lost sales, which could adversely affect our reputation and results of operations.